 Baking soda, also known as sodium bicarbonate, is a naturally occurring substance.
-Best known for its use as a scoring agent and odor absorber.
+Best known for its use as a scouring agent and odor absorber.
 Baking soda is also used in cleaning recipes to fight against dirt, grease, and odors.
-This clean agent alone is a must have for your cleaning arsenal, I buy it in a one pound bag here.
+This clean agent alone is a must-have for your cleaning arsenal, I buy it in a one pound bag here.

 Reduce plastic waste by using glass pump bottles for practical everyday use.
 Fill them with natural hand wash and lotion to keep at your bathroom and kitchen sinks.
 I use one for my DIY aloe vera face wash too.

-Body butters come in a variety of textures rich and thick, soft and creamy, each with purpose and benefit for the skin.
+Body butter comes in a variety of textures rich and thick, soft and creamy, each with purpose and benefit for the skin.
 They are all from natural sources such as kernels and fruit trees.
-Body butters can be used in soaps, lotions, lip balms, body washes, and creams.
-Each are solid at room temperature with different melting points.
-Learn all about how to use natural body butters here.
+Body butter can be used in soaps, lotions, lip balms, body washes, and creams.
+Each is solid at room temperature with different melting points.
+Learn all about how to use natural body butter here.

 Swapping traditional glass mason jars for plastic containers is another great method to reduce plastic waste.
-I use them store dried herbs from the garden, fresh squeezed juice, and bath bombs and well just about anything!
-Start with a pack of 12 pint sized mason jars.
+I use them to store dried herbs from the garden, freshly squeezed juice, and bath bombs and well just about anything!
+Start with a pack of 12 pint-sized mason jars.